gvwilson/sensibleadventures/misc/bear-02.md

 Noxy could barely see Aft and the others in front of her.
-She wiped grit from her eyes, but more immediately blew into her face. *Faster!* she urged Cloak.
+She wiped grit from her eyes, but more immediately blew into her face. *Faster!* she urged Charger.
 Her cloud struggled to obey.
 She could mind-hear him tiring.

 Suddenly a branch as thick as Noxy's leg tore upward through the cloud and clubbed her shoulder.
-She was airborne for one sickening heartbeat before falling back onto Cloak.
+She was airborne for one sickening heartbeat before falling back onto Charger.
 She clutched him with one hand and held on as tightly as she could.  *Down!
 Down!
 Down!* she mind-shouted, not realizing that she was screaming the words as well.